 If needed engineers will work alongside the lead architects and construction architects

 Information for statutory standards is made available and construction safety checks

 Regular check-ins with local authorities.

-4.2 Tender: Uses the information provided from the detail design phase
+This RIBA stage uses the information provided from the detail design phase.

 If the supplier has already been chosen it is their responsibility to create their own supply chain.